oscarheimdahl/rickandmorty/README.md

-# RICK AND MORTY FRONT END 🥒
+# RICK AND MORTY FRONTEND 🥒

 This is a frontend to display data from the [Rick and Morty API](https://rickandmortyapi.com/)